KnowledgeSeed/analogic-framework/README.md

 	Docker Compose version v2.6.0
 	 ```
 #### Launching Analogic

-A sample application called `helloanalogic` is shipped with the framework.
-This application indents to demonstrate the Web UI features without needing to
-install and hook up with a TM1 server.

 There are some sample `docker-compose` recipes provided in this repository to begin with.
 It's important to note that these are considered samples and patterns.